A movement for patients, relatives and carers. Harnessing the patient voice to build confidence in the use of patient data for research and analysis.

-By attending this session, you will learn about what is being done to help GP staff in this area, examine what more needs to be done and how best this might be achieved.
-You will leave with a comprehensive understanding of the proposed National Consent Model and insight about how patients can work with GPs to better understand the rewards and risks of data sharing.
+In this session we heard about what is being done to help GP staff in this area, examined what more needs to be done and how best this might be achieved.
+Attendees discussed the current status of the proposed National Consent Model and how patients can work with GPs to better understand the rewards and risks of data sharing.

 |12 October 2017||Patient workshop - London